anju0422/anju0422/README.md

 Beyond these technical skills, I have a deep interest in Artificial Intelligence (AI) and Machine Learning (ML) and how they can address various business challenges.
 I'm actively upskilling in this domain and hope to see myself as a skilled professional comfortable to work across the multiple stages in a typical ML project.

 Prior to my data-focused roles, I gained two years of experience as a Power BI Developer at Trailytics.
-During this time, I honed my skills in SQL, Excel, and Power BI, specializing in data cleaning, Excel report generation, Power BI dashboard development, and writing complex SQL queries.
+During this time, I honed skills in SQL, Excel, and Power BI, specializing in data cleaning, Excel report generation, Power BI dashboard development, and writing complex SQL queries.

 ## Projects